openhab/openhab-docs/_addons_bindings/zwave/doc/shenzhen/naspd07z_0_0.md

 ### Parameter 98: ???
 Binary Sensor Report Enable

 '1' - Enable sensor binary report when device detects a motion event.
 '0' - Disable sensor binary report when device detects a motion event.
+Default: Disable
 The following option values may be configured, in addition to values in the range 0 to 1 -:

 | Value  | Description |